 Note, Aug.
 15, 2011: this establishment was formerly a second location of the downtown pizzeria, The Pizza Stop.
-It is no longer associated with the Pizza Stop and is now operating under a different name, although ownership and management remains (partly) the same as when it opened.
-The following review was written shortly after this pizziera opened and remains here as an historical record.
+It is no longer associated with the Pizza Stop and is now operating under a different name, although ownership and management remain (partly) the same as when it opened.
+The following review was written shortly after this pizzeria opened and remains here as an historical record.

 It took 24 years, but earlier this month the Pizza Stop finally opened a second location, on Empire Boulevard in Penfield (though most people probably think of it as Webster).
 Naturally I was eager to try it, although I pretty much knew what to expect: the same, authentic New York style pizza served at the original on State Street.
 While consistency can be an issue when a pizzeria has multiple locations, I didn't expect that to be the case here, as the new Pizza Stop is run by the son of Pizza Stop co-founder Jim Staffieri.
 And sure enough, the pizza here was, to my palate at least, virtually indistinguishable from the original.